KM3-230213A and IceCube Neutrino Events from Metastable Dark Matter of Primordial Black Hole Origin: Interpretation of KM3NeT and IceCube Neutrino Observations

 Interestingly, we find that the phase-space distribution, and consequently the resulting neutrino flux, does not explicitly depend on the PBH mass $M_{\rm BH_0}$ or on the parameter $\beta$.
 From Eq.~(\ref{f_j}), we note that only the parameters $n_i^{\rm ev}$ and $a_{\rm ev}^3$ depend on $M_{\rm BH_0}$ through Eqs.~(\ref{eq:Tev_rad}), (\ref{niev}), and (\ref{a_ev_rad}).
 However, since $n_{\rm DMev} \propto M_{\rm BH_0}^{-9/2}$ and $a_{\rm ev}^3 \propto M_{\rm BH_0}^{9/2}$, their product becomes independent of $M_{\rm BH_0}$, leading to a flux that does not explicitly depend on the PBH mass.

 The constraints on $\beta$ and $M_{\rm BH_0}$ arise instead from fixing $Y_{\rm DM}$, as illustrated in the contour plot of Fig.~\ref{contourplot}.
-Figure~(\ref{Neutrino_flux_1}) shows the computed neutrino flux for different values of $a_d$, keeping $m_{\rm DM} = 5000~{\rm PeV}$ fixed.
+Figure~(\ref{Neutrino_flux_1}) shows the computed neutrino flux for different values of DM lifetime $\tau_{\rm DM}$, keeping DM mass $m_{\rm DM} = 400~{\rm PeV}$ fixed.
 The theoretical results are compared with the experimental data, i.e., the red line corresponds to the recent high-energy KM3NeT observation~\cite{km3net2025observation}, grey line is the quasi-differential upperbound on the extremely high-energy (EHE) neutrino flux observations above $5\times 10^6$ GeV from the 9 years of IceCube observations~\cite{IceCube_EHE_2018} and the violet line corresponds to the high-energy all-sky neutrino observation of astrophysical origin denoted as IceCube High-energy Starting Event (HESE) for 7.5 years of data~\cite{IceCube_HESE}.
-As evident from the figure, for $a_d = 10^{-2}$ and $10^{-3}$, the framework can successfully account for both the IceCube and KM3NeT events.
-In particular, for $a_d = 10^{-2}$ and $E_\nu = 200~{\rm PeV}$, the predicted neutrino flux agrees remarkably well with the value reported by the KM3NeT Collaboration.
+As evident from the figure, for $\tau_{\rm DM} = 10^{16.5}\, s$ and $10^{17} \, s$, the framework can successfully account for both the IceCube and KM3NeT events.
+In particular, for $\tau_{\rm DM} = 10^{16.5}\,s$ and $E_\nu = 220~{\rm PeV}$, the predicted neutrino flux agrees remarkably well with the value reported by the KM3NeT Collaboration.

-Furthermore, as shown in Fig.~\ref{contourplot}, fixing the dark matter mass at $m_{\rm DM} = 5000~{\rm PeV}$ yields an allowed range for the PBH mass $M_{\rm BH_0}$ between $10~{\rm g}$ and $5\times10^8~{\rm g}$, and for the parameter $\beta$ between $10^{-30}$ and $10^{-14}$.
+Furthermore, as shown in Fig.~\ref{contourplot}, fixing the dark matter mass at $m_{\rm DM} = 400~{\rm PeV}$ yields an allowed range for the PBH mass $M_{\rm BH_0}$ between $\sim 10~{\rm g}$ and $ 10^8~{\rm g}$, and for the parameter $\beta$ between $\sim 10^{-24}$ and $ 10^{-14}$.
 Hence, we conclude that within a broad range of PBH masses and values of $\beta$, the proposed framework can consistently explain the origin of both the IceCube and KM3NeT high-energy neutrino events.
-In Fig.~\ref{Neutrino_flux_2}, we present the neutrino flux for different values of the dark matter mass while keeping the scale factor fixed at $a_d = 10^{-2}$.
+In Fig.~\ref{Neutrino_flux_2}, we present the neutrino flux for different values of the dark matter mass while keeping the lifetime of DM fixed at $\tau_{\rm DM} = 3 \times 10^{16}\,s$.
 The results indicate that increasing the dark matter mass shifts the flux toward higher energies.

-In Fig.~\ref{Neutrino_flux_fDM}, we show the neutrino flux for different fractions of the DM relic density, keeping both the dark matter mass and the scale factor fixed.
-The results demonstrate that decreasing the DM density fraction leads to a corresponding suppression in the neutrino flux.
+In Fig.~\ref{Neutrino_flux_fDM}, we show the neutrino flux for different fractions of the DM relic density, keeping both the DM mass and the DM lifetime fixed.
+The results demonstrate that the decrease in the DM density fraction leads to a corresponding suppression in the neutrino flux.